 Flat fee.
 A flat fee amortizes the total PR personnel budget over the duration of the engagement, usually in a standard monthly amount.
 It’s the simplest to manage and makes budget forecasting easy.
 On the flip side, the fee will be the same regardless of the amount of work put in by the agency team.
 The thinking behind a flat fee is that agency staff may overservice in a given month – for example, during a trade show or a major launch – but it will not request extra billing because it may then underservice during another, less busy month.

 Project billing.
 For clients with short-term needs, like a launch campaign, many agencies offer project fees, typically in a single fee budget, billable in two or more installments, or at a set hourly rate against a cap.
 Most agencies set a minimum for project fees due to the time investment a team needs to get up to speed on a client or industry.
+Some clients like project billing because they don’t want to commit to a long-term agreement.

 When might agencies charge more?